Note

 from gwtransport import gamma as gamma_utils

-from gwtransport.examples import generate_example_data
+from gwtransport.examples import generate_temperature_example_data

-from gwtransport.residence_time import residence_time
+from gwtransport.residence_time import fraction_explained, residence_time

 # Set random seed for reproducibility